HoucemNaffati/A-Software-Craftsmanship-KATA/README.md

 - The cost of changing UI library or framework is significantly cheap.:relaxed:

-- You felt happy that you received a change or a a new requirement.:sparkles:
+- You felt happy that you had received a change or a new requirement.:sparkles:

-- Your confident that your solution is out of bugs at any time.:sunny:
+- You are confident that your solution is out of bugs at any time.:sunny:

-- Your application is always in a shippable status.:rocket:
+- Your application is always ready to be shipped.:rocket:

 > ### Happy coding FOLKS !